Cedrus deodara: Herbal Ayurveda

 C. deodara is used in Ayurvedic medicine.

 The inner wood is aromatic and used to make incense.
 Inner wood is distilled into essential oil.
 As insects avoid this tree, the essential oil is used as insect repellent on the feet of horses, cattle and camels.
 It also has antifungal properties and has some potential for control of fungal deterioration of spices during storage.
 The outer bark and stem are astringent.

 Because of its antifungal and insect repellent properties, rooms made of deodar cedar wood are used to store meat and food grains like oats and wheat in Shimla, Kullu, and Kinnaur district of Himachal Pradesh.

 Cedar oil is often used for its aromatic properties, especially in aromatherapy.
-It has a characteristic woody odor which may change somewhat in the course of drying out.
-The crude oils are often yellowish or darker in color.
+It has a characteristic woody odour which may change somewhat in the course of drying out.
+The crude oils are often yellowish or darker in colour.
 Its applications include soap perfumes, household sprays, floor polishes, and insecticides, and is also used in microscope work as a clearing oil.

 Incense

-The gum of the tree is used to make rope incenses in Nepal and Tibet.
+The gum of the tree is used to make rope incense in Nepal and Tibet.

 Culture

 Among Hindus, as the etymology of deodar suggests, it is worshiped as a divine tree.
 Deva, the first half of the Sanskrit term, means divine, deity, or deus.
 Dāru, the second part, is cognate with (related to) the words durum, druid, tree, and true.
 Several Hindu legends refer to this tree.
 For example, Valmiki Ramayan reads:

 The deodar is the national tree of Pakistan, and the state tree of Himachal Pradesh, India.

+Under the Deodars was an 1889 short story collection by Rudyard Kipling.

+The 1902 musical A Country Girl featured a song called "Under the Deodar."